Handbook

 Emergency Procedures

 Oliver Elementary is committed to the safety of your child.
 Emergency drills are conducted monthly in the school.
 Parents are requested not to check out students when the school is under an emergency warning.
 Standard emergency procedures are in place and will be followed.
 Please do not call the school during emergency warnings--the school telephone line must stay clear.
+Safety notifications will be communicated through Blackboard.
 Your cooperation is greatly appreciated as we aim to protect all students and staff.

 Field Trips

 A signed permission slip will be required prior to each field trip.
 Telephone calls and digital communications will not be accepted.
-The permission slip must be returned to school the day PRIOR to the field trip.
+The permission slip must be returned to the school no later than the day before the field trip.
 Misbehavior on a field trip may result in modified requirements for future participation in such activities.

 Homework/Class Work

 Homework is an integral part of the instructional program.
 It may consist of such activities as make-up work, meaningful projects, collecting materials for classroom projects, listening to or viewing suggested radio and television programs or completing work begun in the classroom.
-Some purposes of homework are to stimulate independent study habits, to develop responsibility and self-direction and to reinforce school learning.
+Some purposes of homework are to practice skills/standards worked on in the classroom, stimulate independent study habits, to develop responsibility/self-direction, and to reinforce school learning.
 It is the student’s responsibility to see that homework assignments are handed in or are ready to be checked at the time requested by the teacher.
 Homework is most often an immediate need that reinforces a skill learned that day or prepares students for the next day’s lesson.
+Homework is also a two-way communication between home and school.
+Use the homework assignments as an opportunity to communicate with teachers.
+Feel free to jot notes or circle areas where your child needs extra support.
 All students will abide by this policy unless it is otherwise specified.
 The average of the homework assignments is 10% of the overall grade as specified in the Russell County School District handbook.

 Lost and Found

 A student’s personal possessions should be labeled very plainly with his/her name.
 This is especially important for items of clothing such as coats and jackets.
-The custodian maintains a lost and found box in the school gym.
+The custodian maintains a lost and found box in the school gymnasium.
 It is important that students assume responsibility for personal belongings, textbooks, and other school property.
 In May, all unclaimed items will be dispersed to charitable organizations.
+If your child loses an item, please notify their teacher.

 Child Nutrition Program

-All students will receive breakfast and lunch during the 2024-2025 school year at no cost to parents.
+All students will receive breakfast and lunch during the 2025-2026 school year at no cost to parents/guardians.
 This is for all students regardless of income level.

 Medication